EchoLeague/Echo-League-Rules/TIEBREAKERS.md

 2. Coin flips will be handled using the following algorithm in R in accordance with section 3 of Appendix
     B: sample(c(Heads,Tails),1,replace=T)

+# Inter-Group Ties:

+## Use Cases

+To be used to rank teams in divisions where only a certain number of 3rd or 4th place seeds advance to the playoffs as 'wildcard teams'

+## Criteria One:

+At end of group stages, assign a point value to each team guaranteed to advance onto the playoffs from their group.
+Do so in descending order, so the top seeded team is worth the most points (e.g. 3 teams advancing, 1 seed is worth 3 points, 2 seed is worth 2 points, 3 seed is worth 1 point).

+For the wildcard teams, take their record agains the advancing teams, and assign points equal to each advancing team's weight for each win the wildcard team has against an advancing team.  (e.g., Wildcard is 0-2 against the 1 seed, gaining 0 points.
+2-0 vs the 2 seed, gaining 4 points, and 1-1 against the 3rd seed, gaining 1 point.
+Total of 5 points).

+After this has been done for all wildcard teams, compare their value and advance the top number of wildcard teams, as determined by the setup of their division.

+If there are ties, and not all tied teams can advance, proceed to criteria two.

+## Criteria Two:

+At end of group stages, assign a point value to each team guaranteed to advance onto the playoffs from their group.
+Each team's points should be equal to their EL Rank at the end of the season.

+For the wildcard teams, take their record agains the advancing teams, and assign points equal to each advancing team's EL Rank for each win the wildcard team has against an advancing team.

+After this has been done for all wildcard teams, compare their value and advance the top number of wildcard teams, as determined by the setup of their division.

+If there are ties, and not all tied teams can advance, proceed to criteria three.

+## Criteria Three

+If teams are still tied after the first two methods, assign each tied team a number value, and roll a fair dice to eliminate one team at a time, until enough remain that they can advance